chenxiaolong/BCR/README.md

 * `READ_CALL_LOG` (**optional**)
   * If allowed, the name as shown in the call log can be added to the output filename.
 * `READ_CONTACTS` (**optional**)
   * If allowed, the contact name can be added to the output filename.
+It also allows auto-record rules to be set per contact.
 * `READ_PHONE_STATE` (**optional**)
   * If allowed, the SIM slot for devices with multiple active SIMs is added to the output filename.
 * `REQUEST_IGNORE_BATTERY_OPTIMIZATIONS` (**optional**)